basileazh/ezazml/README.md

    - Verify user authorization
    - Send notification to stakeholders
    - Wait 10 minutes before proceeding

+You can modify the workflow to add or remove safety checks as needed in the `.github/workflows/deploy_infra_terraform.yml` file. the business hours check, the notification to stakeholders, and the 10 minutes wait are commented out by default.

 ##### Monitor Destruction
    - View progress in GitHub Actions tab